vardumper/extended-htmldocument/templates/storybook/README.md

 Schema-first auto-generated Storybook stories for all HTML5 elements with built-in validation for best consistency.
 This Storybook uses Javascript for each story - not relying on MDX, Rect or other templating languages.

+## Demo
+There's a [Demo installation of this Storybook](https://vardumper.github.io/extended-htmldocument/storybook-site/) over at Github Pages.

 ## Setup

 ```bash